MicrosoftDocs/dynamics365smb-docs/business-central/faqs-chat-with-copilot.md

 ### Explain and guide

-Users can ask Chat with Copilot to expain a specific concept related to Business Central, like what are dimensions, or provide guidance on how to complete a task, like how to post a sales order.
+Users can ask Copilot to expain a specific concept related to Business Central, like what are dimensions, or provide guidance on how to complete a task, like how to post a sales order.
 Chat with Copilot searches the official Business Central documentation published by Microsoft, and provides an answer based on the documentation.

-- Chat with Copilot uses Microsoft Learn Knowledge Service (not Bing web search) to semantically search only Dynamics 365 Business Central documentation on Microsoft Learn.
+- Copilot uses Microsoft Learn Knowledge Service (not Bing web search) to semantically search only Dynamics 365 Business Central documentation on Microsoft Learn.

-- Chat with Copilot doesn't take action, create new data, or modify any configuration.
+- Copilot doesn't take action, create new data, or modify any configuration.
 It simply summarizes an answer grounded in matching documentation snippets.

 ### Find business data and related pages

 Users can ask questions about specific records/entities within the company in Business Central that they're working with, such as customers, vendors, sales orders, and items, and more.
 Users locate pages (by name) or records based on their fields and constraints.
-If Chat with Copilot finds answer, it responds with a link to the relevant record or page, which the user then can select to open.
+If Copilot finds answer, it responds with a link to the relevant record or page, which the user then can select to open.

-- Chat with Copilot converts the natural language input into a query consisting of a table search, sort, and filter criteria.
+- Copilot converts the natural language input into a query consisting of a table search, sort, and filter criteria.

   The capability uses the Business Central's native data search capabilities to find matching data from tables within the companies database.
 The search runs under the user's own identity for security and compliance.
 It doesn't search outside of the Business Central database. go beyond the boundary of BC.